0xNeshi/topystring/README.md

 <a href="https://opensource.org/licenses/MIT" target="_blank"><img src="https://img.shields.io/github/license/misicnenad/topystring?color=yellow" alt="download" /></a>
 <a href="https://github.com/misicnenad/topystring/issues" target="_blank"><img src="assets/contributions.svg" alt="contributions" /></a>

-ToPyString is a .NET System.Collections extension for converting collections (and all other types!) to a string in Python format.
+ToPyString is a .NET System.Collections extension for converting collections to a string in Python format.
 Actually you can use the extension to turn any .NET type into a Python format!

 The reason this small project exists is because it's a shame that C# doesn't have an in-built way of stringifying collections (like many other languages do).
 Although creating a ToString method for your collections isn't difficult, you shouldn't be wasting time implementing rudimentary things on every project... especially on projects you're using to just quickly try something out and Console.WriteLine the output.